Santos is seeking government approval to develop natural gas reserves in the Narrabri area in north west New South Wales.

 Find out more: Business Opportunities

-As well as providing a much-needed source of natural gas, the Narrabri Gas Project is expected to contribute over $1.6 billion in royalty payments to the NSW Government to help deliver hospitals, schools, roads, police services, and other state-based infrastructure and public services.
+As well as providing a much-needed source of natural gas, the Narrabri Gas Project is expected to contribute around $1.2 billion in royalty payments to the NSW Government to help deliver hospitals, schools, roads, police services, and other state-based infrastructure and public services.

 Natural gas is a fuel that is made up mainly of methane.
 It is found in several different types of rocks including sandstone and in coal seams like those found in the Narrabri Project area.